-With the enhanced management team and software, combined with Exchange Bank of Canada's ability to be a leading FX bank, our Board of Directors and management team are confident in its ability to execute on its expansion plan.
+With an enhanced management team and software, combined with Exchange Bank of Canada's ability to be a leading FX bank, our board of directors and management team are confident in its ability to execute on its FINTECH expansion plan.

 We are proud of the accomplishments of the past year while we stay focused on the growth of revenues and profits in the years ahead.
-I am proud of the loyal team of nearly 280 employees across the US and Canada who will all work together to grow our group to record levels of trading activities.
+I am proud of the loyal team of almost 300 employees across the U.S. and Canada who will all work together to grow our group to record levels of trading and profits.

-I personally thank all of CXI's customers, employees, directors, shareholders, and friends for their continued support of our organization.
+I personally thank all of CXI's customers, employees, shareholders, and friends for their continued support of Currency Exchange International.
 I always remain available for feedback and to discuss our company and its business with you personally.